 A key to selecting asset classes is determining how correlated they are with one another, especially during recessions and market drawdowns.

-In practice, this may result in a portfolio that is heavier in bonds and gold for diversification relative to a more ‘standard’ portfolio.
+In practice, this may result in a heavier bond and gold portfolio for diversification relative to a more ‘standard’ portfolio.
 A modified version of the Permanent Portfolio is an interesting place to start.

 At Sure Dividend, we prefer high-quality dividend growth stocks.
 These are stocks that have long histories of paying rising dividends year after year.
 The Dividend Kings list is a great place to look for just such businesses.
 To be a Dividend King, a stock must have 50+ consecutive years of dividend increases—no small feat.